 4: Free shipping (80%) and fast shipping (54%) are top incentives for consumers’ online purchases.

 Reinforcing the value of speed when it comes to shipping, 13 percent of consumers have ordered something for same-day delivery in 2017.
 This percentage was up from 9 percent in 2016.

-5: The majority of customers check shipping speed to ensure delivery on time.
+5: Most customers check shipping speed to ensure timely delivery.

-In fact, a recent study from Astound Commerce identified that 66 percent of customers always check for accuracy in their scheduled deliveries.
-This serves as a good reminder for companies to incorporate parcel auditing into their shipping strategies.
+A recent study from Astound Commerce identified that 66 percent of customers always check for accuracy in their scheduled deliveries.
+This is a good reminder for companies to incorporate parcel auditing into their shipping strategies.
 Parcel auditing helps monitor whether deliveries are in fact delivered on time or if disputable fees have been applied.

-On average, the annual rate increase is between 5.5 percent to 4.4 percent, with 4.9% be the average.
+On average, the annual rate increase is between 5.5 percent to 4.4 percent, with 4.9% being average.
 The shipping rates of lighter packages being more expensive than heavier packages.
 Accessorial fees also increase each year, a shipping fact that will cost your company more each year.

 7: Over 80 million customers subscribe to Amazon Prime.
 Shipping fact that will rise each year!